 Hurlbert was 60 when he traveled around Ireland during the first six months of 1888, a period of resurgent agrarian violence and nationalist political agitation.
 The Charleston, S.C.-born, Harvard-educated, veteran New York City newspaperman generally supported the private property interests of Ireland’s mostly absentee landlords and the law-and-order response of London’s ruling conservative Tory government.
 He soon drew the scorn of Irish nationalists, including a rebuttal pamphlet, Hurlbert unmasked : an exposure of the thumping English lies of William Henry Hurlbert in his ‘Ireland under coercion.’

 Ireland Under Coercion was originally published in two volumes, digitized and searchable at HathiTrust: Vol. 1 and Vol. 2.
-I am working from a consolidated text available through the Internet Archive.
+I worked from a consolidated text available through the Internet Archive.
 The main differences is some front matter and additional notes in the appendix, rather than the body of the narrative.